Benefits of being a vendor on the Online Market

 Market Overhead and Product Pricing

 Like any business, Friends & Farmers Online Market has overhead costs, some fixed and some variable with sales volume.
-We pay rent to the owners of our distribution site(s), plus insurance premiums, transportation costs, computer support costs, licensing fees, purchase of supplies and the salary of our part-time Market Manager and Assistant Manager.
+We pay rent to the owners of our distribution site(s), plus insurance premiums, transportation costs, computer support costs, licensing fees, purchase of supplies and the salaries.
+Expenses also include marketing, general and vendor specific.

-Our goal is to ensure that farmers, customers and Friends & Farmers Co-op are all getting as fair a deal as possible, and that the locally-produced share of locally-consumed food is growing as quickly as possible.
+Our goal is to ensure that farmers, customers and Friends & Farmers Co-op are all getting as fair a deal as possible, and that the locally-produced share of locally-consumed food is growing.

-Each producer will set his or her own base price for each product in his/her inventory: the amount the producer believes is a fair market price for the product.
+Each producer will set his or her own base price for each product in their inventory: the amount the producer believes is a fair market price for the product.
+To remain competitive, the base price should be as close to wholesale price as possible.
+When determining base price please consider the following typical mark-ups:

 Vendors are paid on a bi-weekly schedule.